Portugal limits UK travel, stops classes amid virus surge - WTMJ

 Associated Press

-LISBON, Portugal (AP) — Portugal’s battle to contain the surging COVID-19 delta variant has led it to put the United Kingdom on its red list for travel and cancel school classes in the southern Algarve region, its main tourist attraction.
+LISBON, Portugal (AP) — Portugal’s battle to contain the surging COVID-19 delta variant has prompted it to put the United Kingdom on its red list for travel, speed up vaccinations in Lisbon and cancel school classes in the southern Algarve region, its main tourist destination.

 Portugal has in recent days been reporting the highest number of daily new coronavirus cases since February.
 Though hospitals are comfortably coping with new virus admissions, officials say the increase of about 30% over the past week was a worrying trend.